Stage 2: Rosters

-General statistics such as the number of lives, shield capacity, basic damage numbers are prerequisites to participate in battles.
+Primary statistics such as HP, Armor, and Damage are prerequisites to participate in battles.

-Speed, accuracy, and initiative are the traits that should be considered on a tactical level when entering a battle.
+Speed, accuracy, initiative, and other secondary stats are traits that should be considered on a tactical level when entering a battle.
 They may influence how much damage can bots effectively deal through a combination of raw damage, landing blows, or crits.

 Battle abilities allow bots to turn the tides of battle uniquely by dealing extra damage or restoring health.